What is a literary agent?

-- By mail.
+- By mail or email.
 Most often you will be making your first contact with agents through the mail.
 This method entails sending a query letter, that outlines your experience and asks if they are accepting new clientele.
-Remember, that mail takes time and the agent’s first priority is their existing clients, so do not expect an immediate response.
-(On average expect to wait up to a month for a reply to a query letter).
+On average expect to wait up to a month for a reply to a query letter.

 - Remember when entering into a professional relationship with an agent a written agreement should be drawn up, outlining the terms of the relationship and what is to be expected out of each party.
 A contract will protect both the writer and the agent.

 - An agent should earn commission only and be reimbursed for agreed upon genuine business expenses, including manuscript retyping, photocopies, copies of books for use in the sale of other rights, long distant phone calls, or other special fees.
 Beware of agents that charge fees for reading and evaluating manuscripts.

 Important questions to ask a prospective agent

 Does the agent use a written author-agent agreement?

 Under the Arts Professions Act, a contract is required in any business agreement.

 What are the terms of the representation being offered?